 Kanda Myojin Shrine, Akihabara gourmet food, and "Love Live" sacred place sightseeing

-The TV anime ``Love Live'' is set in Otonokizaka Academy, a girls' high school near Akihabara and Kanda, where nine female students form the idol group μ's (Muse) when the school is in danger of closing in three years.
-This is a story about how, through activities, they try to spread the name of their school to the world and increase the number of applicants.
-Let's take a stroll through the four spots from Kanda Myojin Shrine to Akihabara Station where the story took place.
+The TV anime "Love Live!" is set at Otonokizaka Academy, a girls' high school near Akihabara and Kanda.
+With the school facing closure in three years, nine female students form an idol group called μ's (Muse) to spread the school's name and increase the number of applicants.
+Let's take a stroll around the four locations from Kanda Shrine to Akihabara Station, which are the setting for the story

-Kanda Myojin appears in "Love Live" as the family home of Tojo Nozomi, a member of μ's (Muse).
-Tojo Nozomi, who cleans the grounds, also frequently appeared as a shrine maiden.
-It is also a training location for μ's members to build physical strength.
-This is a historic shrine, founded in 730.
+Kanda Myojin Shrine appears in "Love Live!" as the family home of μ's (Muse) member Nozomi Tojo.
+She is often seen dressed as a shrine maiden, cleaning the shrine grounds.
+It is also the training ground for μ's members to build up their physical strength.
+It is a historic shrine that was founded in Tenbun 2 (730)

-Members of μ's often prayed for their success here.
+Members of μ's (Muse) often came here to pray for their success

-In addition to amulets and bills, Kanda Myojin's office is currently selling anime character goods in response to requests from Love Live fans.
+In addition to charms and talismans, the Kanda Myojin shrine office now also sells anime character goods in response to requests from Love Live fans

-The location overlooks Otokozaka from the grounds of the temple grounds.
-"Otokozaka" is one of the approaches of Kanda Myojin.
-This is the stone steps that the members of μ's (Muse) used to run as training to gain basic physical strength.
-The members of μ's (Muse) sat down and took a rest after they had finished up the stone steps.
+This is a location overlooking Otokozaka from within the shrine grounds.
+Otokozaka is one of the approaches to Kanda Myojin Shrine.
+These are the stone steps that the members of μ's (Muse) used to run as part of their training to build up their basic physical strength.
+Once at the top of the steps, the members of μ's (Muse) sat down to take a break

 INFORMATION

-Shohei Bridge is a bridge spanning the Kanda River.
-In the Edo period, it was a wooden bridge.
-The current Shohei Bridge was rebuilt in April 1923, and is the first reinforced concrete arch bridge on the Kanda River.
-The members of μ's always met at this bridge when they had meetings or consultations.
-By the way, the Chuo Line and Sobu Line run parallel to each other across the Kanda River, making it a popular spot for railway fans.
+Shoheibashi is a bridge over the Kanda River.
+During the Edo period, it was a wooden bridge.
+The current Shoheibashi was rebuilt in April 1923 (Taisho 12), and was the first reinforced concrete arch bridge over the Kanda River.
+The members of μ's (Muse) always met on this bridge when they had meetings or needed to discuss something.
+Incidentally, the Chuo Line and Sobu Line run parallel to each other here, across the Kanda River, making it a popular spot for train enthusiasts

 Honoka Kosaka's family's Japanese sweets shop "Homura" ~Takemura~

-``Takemura'' is a shop that was the model for ``Homura'', the Japanese confectionery shop run by Honoka Kosaka, the founder of μ's.
-Founded in 1930 (Showa 5), this sweet shop has been popular for a long time.
-The three-story wooden store is also a cultural heritage designated as a ``Tokyo Selected Historic Building.''
-Popular menu items are ``Fried Manju'' and ``Apricot Cream Anmitsu.''
-Please come and try the gourmet food of Akihabara, the sacred place of "Love Live".
+"Takemura" is the shop that served as the model for "Homura," the Japanese confectionery shop owned by the family of Kosaka Honoka, founder of μ's (Muse).
+Founded in 1930 (Showa 5), it has long been a popular sweet shop.
+The three-story wooden store is also a designated cultural heritage site, a "Tokyo Metropolitan Historical Building."
+Popular menu items include "fried manju" and "apricot cream anmitsu."
+Be sure to try the Akihabara gourmet food of the "Love Live" mecca

 INFORMATION

-μ's members' flyer distribution spot ~Akihabara Electric Town Exit~
+μ's (Muse) members' flyer distribution spot ~ Akihabara Electric Town entrance ~

-Girls from maid cafes are handing out flyers along the street from the Akihabara Electric Town exit, which is lined with major electronics stores such as LAOX and Onoden.
-The members of μ's also handed out flyers to announce their first live performance.
-This is a place that frequently appeared in the "Love Live" series.
+From the Akihabara Electric Town entrance, girls from maid cafes are handing out flyers on the street lined with major electronics retailers such as LAOX and Onoden.
+Members of μ's (Muse) also handed out flyers to announce their first live concert.
+This is a place that has appeared frequently in the "Love Live" series

 What did you think?
-Although this is a sightseeing trip to the sacred places of "Love Live," you can enjoy the spots I introduced even if you don't know anything about the anime.
-Both are within walking distance from Akihabara Station, so they're recommended for a quick stroll.
+Although this is a "Love Live!" sightseeing tour, the spots we introduced can be enjoyed even if you're not familiar with the anime.
+All of them are within walking distance of Akihabara Station, so we recommend them for a short stroll

 Other articles